Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 ### `getScriptFilesFor(entrypoint: string)`

-Returns an array of JavaScript file names generated for an entry point.
+Returns an array of JavaScript output file names generated for an entry point.

 ### `getStylesheetFilesFor(entrypoint: string)`

-Returns an array of Stylesheet file names generated for an entry point.
+Returns an array of Stylesheet output file names generated for an entry point.

+### `getScriptPathsFor(entrypoint: string)`

+Returns an array of JavaScript file system paths generated for an entry point.

+### `getStylesheetPathsFor(entrypoint: string)`

+Returns an array of Stylesheet file system paths generated for an entry point.

+### `getScriptURLsFor(entrypoint: string)`

+Returns an array of JavaScript file URLs generated for an entry point.

+### `getStylesheetURLsFor(entrypoint: string)`

+Returns an array of Stylesheet file URLs generated for an entry point.

 ## Options